brandolee15/short_url/README.md

 - Generates a shortened url which you can click on or paste into the end of the website url
 - Have fun :smiley:

+## Challenges
+- We got lazy and used local storage instead of SQlAlchemy
+- But it works